cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ### 6.1) With the SAML signing certificate and its password, the attacker can forge authentication tokens to impersonate any user.
 What are the usernames (without domain) of the two users impersonated via Silver SAML?

+After finding authmethod of saml_sso and eventcategory of access from attacker IP:

 ![6.1](screenshots/6.1.0.png)

 **Answer: dr.sara.chen, james.wilson**